A four-volume field guide with over 7000 images of NGC objects.

 It has been a labor of love for me.
 I have shared various iterations of the book with quite a few fellow astronomers and included their input and feedback to make it a better product that I hope will be a useful tool for other astronomers.

 My goal was to have a tool that will not just sit on a bookshelf but will be used in the field.
 As someone mentioned to me, the best telescope is the one you take out to the field.
 That is true for a field guide with an extensive amount of information.
 Based on that goal, the entire field guide is divided into four volumes by seasons: two volumes for autumn/winter, and two for spring/summer.
 Each season’s volumes list constellations alphabetically, and then the objects in NGC numeric order within each constellation.
-It is not necessary to carry a big, heavy tome to the field – only take out two volumes at any given time.
 Each volume is 150 to 180 pages.
 Books are spiral-bound on the long-edge for easy page-flipping and taking up little space on already crammed observing tables.
 Images are printed in 3.25” x 3.25” size for easy visualization, and show the field of view, as well the actual size of objects.

 Additionally, the users of Dobsonian telescopes will find that the printed images will match the view through your eyepiece (slight angle variation based on your focuser/secondary mirror position and observing location/time).